yuvrajiro/rt_xgboost_binary_classifier/README.md

 ## Project Description

-This repository is a dockerized implementation of the Random Forest binary classifier.
+This repository is a dockerized implementation of the XGBoost classifier.
 It is implemented in flexible way that it can be used with any binary classification dataset with the use of JSON-formatted data schema file.

 The main purpose of this repository is to provide a complete example of a machine learning model implementation that is ready for deployment.